AdamMeyers/Web-of-Law/Web_of_Law_manual_rule_IE_and_citation_graph_scripts/README.txt

 («).
 Post-processing should be prepared to handle this character correctly (e.g., subsituting a "; or substituting a &quot; as appropriate).

+V. Notes about New files for legislation.
+We are planning to incorporate the code described here into the code base described above.
+It is separate now because we are still testing it.

+run_legislations.py
+find_legislations.py
+STATES.dict
+roman.py

+Currently, just for testing purposes.
+To run,

+	   run_legislations FILE_NAME

+FILE_NAME has no file type.

+For example:
+    run_legislations.py 108713
+    (where 108713 includes full path, e.g., /home/meyers/test/108713)
+    result is 108713.legislation8b